joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/client-system-environment/using-the-system-class.md

 <div>

-The System class includes a method called `setClipboard()` that allows the Flash runtime to set the contents of the user’s clipboard with a specified string.
-For security reasons, there is no `Security.getClipboard()` method, since such a method could potentially allow malicious sites to access the data last copied to the user’s clipboard.
+The System class includes a method called `setClipboard()` that allows the Flash runtime to set the contents of the user's clipboard with a specified string.
+For security reasons, there is no `Security.getClipboard()` method, since such a method could potentially allow malicious sites to access the data last copied to the user's clipboard.

-The following code illustrates how an error message can be copied to the user’s clipboard when a security error occurs.
+The following code illustrates how an error message can be copied to the user's clipboard when a security error occurs.
 The error message can be useful if the user wants to report a potential bug with an application.